sst/guide/_chapters/login-with-aws-cognito.md

 We are doing two things of note here.

-1. We grab the `username` and `password` from `this.state` and call our `login` method with it.
+1. We grab the `email` and `password` from `this.state` and call our `login` method with it.

-2. We use the `await` keyword to invoke the `login` method and store the userToken that it returns.
-And to do so we need to label our `handleSubmit` method as `async`.
+2. We use the `await` keyword to invoke the `login` method that returns a promise.
+And we need to label our `handleSubmit` method as `async`.

-Now if you try to login using the admin@example.com user (that we created in the [Create a Cognito Test User]({% link _chapters/create-a-cognito-test-user.md %}) chapter), you should see the browser alert with the newly created user token.
+Now if you try to login using the admin@example.com user (that we created in the [Create a Cognito Test User]({% link _chapters/create-a-cognito-test-user.md %}) chapter), you should see the browser alert that tells you that the login was successful.

 ![Login success screenshot]({{ site.url }}/assets/login-success.png)

-Next, we'll take a look at storing this user token in our app.
+Next, we'll take a look at storing the login state in our app.